gowok/docs/guide/overview.md

 ## Use Cases

-* **Backend Service (REST API and GRPC)**
+* **REST API Backend Service**

-    Gowok ships with built-in support for HTTP server which you can used to build REST API and GRPC.
+    Gowok ships with built-in support for HTTP server through the net/http which you can used to build REST API.

+* **Microservice with GRPC**

+    Gowok also provide microservices communication via GRPC, it possible to works with HTTP in parallel.

 * **Event Driven Listener (Worker)**